khalilfazal/advent_of_code/README.md

 ## Usage

-1. fill out cookie.txt with your personal session cookie from [adventofcode.com](http://adventofcode.com/)
+1. fill out config/application.yml with your personal session cookie from [adventofcode.com](http://adventofcode.com/)
 2. fill out db/seeds/answers.yml with your personal expected answers
 3. replace contents of lib/ with your own programming solutions
 4. run the spec files in spec/
-5. check out .travis.c for hints
+5. check out .travis.yml for hints

 ## Contributing